-- Some drugs are permissible when not competing but not during competition.
+- Some drugs are permissible when a sportsperson is not competing but not permissible during competition.
 Others, such as anabolic steroids are banned at all times.

 - Some drugs are banned in some sports but not in others.
 Banned substances can include alcohol and caffeine above a certain level.
 Beta-blockers would impair performance of an endurance athlete but suppression of tremor gives unfair advantage in shooting events.
-It may be possible to get guidance from the sport's website.
-A number of useful sites are listed at the end of this article.
+It may be possible to obtain guidance from the sport's website.
+Several useful sites are listed at the end of this article.

 - Drug testing does not apply simply to sports such as athletics and football but may include snooker, bridge and chess played at the highest levels.